-State and local interagency councils help coordinate and build capacity for early intervention services.
+State and county interagency councils help coordinate and build capacity for early intervention services in Washington.

-The Council bases its action on promoting and supporting family involvement and family-centered services.
-The statewide system will be collaborative and community-based.
+SICC promotes and supports family involvement and family-centered services.
+The statewide early intervention system will be collaborative and community-based.
 The early intervention services will be consistent and accessible to families and children statewide; the services will be of high quality, efficient, timely, and maintain flexibility and manageability.

-In order to carry out this mission, SICC shall advise and assist the Department of Early Learning (DEL) and other participating state agencies on the broad range of policy and coordination issues relative to this mission.
-The Council will provide and promote leadership and advocacy for early intervention services.
+In order to carry out this mission, SICC advises and assists the Department of Early Learning (DEL) and other state agencies on the broad range of early intervention policy and coordination issues.
+SICC leaders and advocates for early intervention services.

-SICC's purpose is to assist DEL and other participating agencies in implementing a collaborative and comprehensive statewide system of early intervention services for infants and toddlers with disabilities and their families.
-The Council's advice and assistance is necessary on a broad range of policy and coordination issues in the following areas:
+SICC's purpose is to assist DEL and other participating agencies in implementing a collaborative and comprehensive statewide system of early intervention services for infants and toddlers who have disabilities and their families.
+SICC offers advice and assistance on policy and coordination issues in these areas:

 - Identifying sources of fiscal and other support for services for the early intervention programs.